Healthy Honey Banana Spelt Pancakes

 - 1 teaspoon vanilla

 - Mix together flour, baking powder, salt, cinnamon, nutmeg.
 Set aside.

-- Mix together mashed banana, apple sauce, honey, vanilla in another bowl.
+- Mix together mashed banana, butter, eggs honey, vanilla in another bowl.

 - Add in milk or butter milk and mix with flour mixture.

-- Heat a cast iron griddle to medium low.
+- Heat a cast iron griddle to low.
+The lower the better.
+Just rub your pan with some oil.
 You might be tempted to turn the griddle higher, but the pancakes will burn.
 Using a paper towel rub oil on griddle.
 Using too much oil will cause uneven cooking.
 When pancakes begin to bubble, turn over, using your thinnest spatula.
 I use my cookie spatula.

 - Apply oil with paper towel between each batch.